AMSDavis/cadl/CONTRIBUTING.md

 rush dogfood
 ```

-This will globally install the @azure-tools/adl package, putting your
+This will globally install the @azure-tools/cadl package, putting your
-build of `adl` on PATH, and install the VS Code extension if VS Code
+build of `cadl` on PATH, and install the VS Code extension if VS Code
 is installed.

 Note the important difference between this and the steps to run and
 debug the VS Code extension above: the `dogfood` command installs the
-ADL extension with your changes in regular, non-experimental instance
+Cadl extension with your changes in regular, non-experimental instance
 of VS Code, meaning you will have it always, and not only when running
 the debug steps above.
-This is exactly like using `adl vscode
+This is exactly like using `cadl vscode
 install`, only instead of downloading the latest release, it uses a
 build with your changes applied.

 There is no automatic `dogfood` process for installing the VS
-extension non-experimentally, but if you build the adl-vs project from
+extension non-experimentally, but if you build the cadl-vs project from
 the command line following the steps above, or build its Release
 configuration in Visual Studio, then you can install it by
-double-clicking on packages/adl-vs/Microsoft.Adl.VisualStudio.vsix
+double-clicking on packages/cadl-vs/Microsoft.Cadl.VisualStudio.vsix
 that gets produced.